wildstang/2019_robot_software/design_docs/year2019/drive.md

 Motion Magic is a mode in the Talon motor controllers where you can tell it to go to a target value and it will plan a smooth acceleration, cruise and deceleration motion profile for you.
-- How does an auto step find out when the drive is *done* going where it needs to go?
+- How does an auto step find out when the drive is done going where it needs to go?
+Does the drive keep track of that?
+Does the drive just expose its position and let the auto decide completion?
+For motion magic, is there a motion magic way of doing this?
 - What is the right way to coordinate the left and right drive Talons?
 Would it be appropriate to run a manual secondary pid overlaid on the hardware PID by using the arbitrary feed-forward term in the [set() method](http://www.ctr-electronics.com/downloads/api/java/html/interfacecom_1_1ctre_1_1phoenix_1_1motorcontrol_1_1_i_motor_controller.html#ad34ab6c4fc37886a0e62a1dcb44e4645)?
-We really ought to be controlling not only the speed on each side but the difference between speeds.
+We really ought to be controlling not only the speed on each side but the difference between speeds, but we may not have time to deal with it.

 Some additional notes:

+- You're going to need the [CTRE documentation](https://files.slack.com/files-pri/T1YAPTLL8-FG3UDAL1M/download/ctre_docs.zip).
+These docs should tell you what you need to know to use the Talon and Victor motor controllers.
 - The drive should expose an interface expressed in inches or mm of travel and degrees or radians of left-right rotation.
 If the interface exposes the raw encoder values on the motor controller, or uses wheel rotations, then